Endocarditis Flashcards

 What is the major causative organism of infective endocarditis secondary to either UTIs or genitourinary procedures (cytoscopy)?

-Enterococcus spp (usually subacute)
+Enterococcus spp (usually subacute).

-Can be right-sided or left-sided.
+Can cause either right-sided or left-sided endocarditis.

 What is the major causative organism of infective endocarditis secondary to colon cancer?